-- You will need to market yourself to the rest of the world and therefore take on the competition around the world, who are also trying make money teaching via Skype.
+- You will need to market yourself to the rest of the world.
+This means you are taking on the competition around the world, who are also trying make money teaching guitar via Skype!

-- This form of teaching is a little restrictive in that it’s harder to address issues such as technique which is more easily dealt with in person.
+- This form of teaching is a little restrictive in that it’s harder to address issues such as guitar technique, which is more easily dealt with in person.

 You will of course also need an excellent internet connection and a quiet space from which to do the lesson.